- +44 (0) 1704 872164

 It was a warm welcome in both the clubhouse and ProShop before finding the first of many bunkers down the left wing of the 1st hole.

 Standing on the 1st green you got that feel of old school links with the Liverpool to Southport railway breathing on the green.

 Links?
 Surely yes but there were pine trees aplenty in view from the 2nd tee and heathland to avoid when not finding the bunkers which I managed to do on the second.

 Stay out of the bunkers whilst avoiding the heather and this course is playable – the par 5 third yielded two birdies and a par amongst our three ball.
 Do not take driver on the short 4th hole unless you are both long and straight, even then it’s the wrong club.
 Also on the 4th be mindful of a smelly little runoff over the green that cost our group a couple of bogeys.

-The first standout hole for me was the par 3 fifth, it had Colt written all over with a typical raised green ala 5th hole on the New at Sunningdale.
-This picturesque short hole had sandhills holding the ground right of the green and miss it left at your pearl.
+The first standout hole for me was the par 3 fifth, it had Colt written all over it with a typical raised green ala 5th hole on the New at Sunningdale.
+This picturesque short hole had sandhills holding the ground right of the green and miss it left at your peril.

 7, 8 & 9 had a different feel to them which were designed by Donald Steel in the early 80s and care must be taken to know both the best lines and run outs.